symphonists/symql/README.markdown

 	$query = new SymQLQuery();

-The following methods can be called on the query:
+The following methods can be called on the query object:

 ### `select`
 Specify the fields to return for each entry.
 Accepts a comma-delimited string of field handles or IDs.
 For example: